KyrieBryant/Solicheck/README.md

 ## Evaluation Results

 We tested SoliCheck on public datasets, comparing it with traditional and neural - network - based tools.
 SoliCheck achieved higher F1 scores than current top - performing methods.
-Ablation experiments also proved the effectiveness of its fusion model and code - understanding approach.

-SoliCheck combines advanced techniques to offer a more accurate and scalable way to secure blockchain ecosystems.
+Ablation experiments also proved the effectiveness of its fusion model and code - understanding approach.SoliCheck combines advanced techniques to offer a more accurate and scalable way to secure blockchain ecosystems.